 2021: Open Gardens

-This year we decided to have the Open Gardens day on Saturday 4th September, rather than in May/June, in the hope that Covid regulations will have relaxed enough to allow people to freely vist the gardens.
-There will be 25-30 gardens open, with a wide range of sizes and styles.
-There are hidden gardens behind historic buildings, larger gardens leading down to the river Brett, and more recent gardens among the houses that have grown up around the historic town centre.
+We decided to have the Open Gardens day on Saturday 4th September, rather than in May/June, so that Covid regulations would be relaxed enough to allow people to freely vist the gardens.
+There were 35 gardens open, with a wide range of sizes and styles.
+These include hidden gardens behind historic buildings, larger gardens leading down to the river Brett, and more recent gardens among the houses that have grown up around the historic town centre.
 Some gardens are mature and well-established, others have been more recently laid out.
-And there are several gardens which are new in the programme this year.
-And having the event in September will give a different view of gardens which have been visited before.
-Do come and join us.
+And there were several gardens which are new in the programme this year.
+See the list of gardens and the map.

 We had an excellent day, no rain and not too hot, so good for visiting gardens.
 As well as the gardens, people were also able to enjoy coffee and lunch at St Mary's church, with tables set up both inside the church and outside.There were plant sales in the church, and people were also able to visit Hadleigh's historic High Street with its excellent range of shops.

 In terms of visitors and and money raised, this was our best year so far: